 - Described in The Legal 500 (2017) as "a first-class communicator with an intelligent and pragmatic approach to problem solving"

-- She is described in Citywealth Leaders List (2017) as having a “a diplomatic and constructive relationship with HMRC and a considerable skill on the contentious side of the case” and as a 'prominent figure' and 'power woman', Citywealth Leaders List 2014, 2015 and 2016.
+- Citywealth Leaders List (2018) says she demonstrates "a deep knowledge of all aspects of non-contentious practice".
+She is described in Citywealth Leaders List (2017) as having a “a diplomatic and constructive relationship with HMRC and a considerable skill on the contentious side of the case” and as a 'prominent figure' and 'power woman' in the 2014, 2015 and 2016 editions.

 - Named 'Top 35 Under 35', Private Client Practitioner 2013.
 The list is designed to identify, recognise and promote and introduce the rising stars of the private client profession.
 It is a global recognition for young and upcoming professionals within the private client field.